Iriomote Island (Iriomotejima) 西表島

 How to Get There

 Iriomote Island is accessible by ferry from Ishigaki Island .

 High-speed ferries and infrequent car ferries operate between Ishigaki and Iriomote Island.
 It takes about 35 to 40 minutes to reach Ohara Port at the south of the island and 40 to 50 minutes to reach Uehara Port in the north.
 The ferries run every 30 to 60 minutes to Ohara and every one to two hours to Uehara.

 Iriomote Island is the largest of the Yaeyama Islands and the second largest in Okinawa Prefecture after Okinawa Island itself

-The island is the exclusive home of the Iriomote cat, an indigenous species of leopard that is critically endangered
+The island is the exclusive home of the Iriomote cat, an indigenous species of leopard cat that is critically endangered

-The island's lush vegetation makes it an ideal habitat for wild habu, a venomous pit viper whose bite has a fatality rate of around three percent
+The island's lush vegetation makes it an ideal habitat for wild habu, a Japanese pit viper

 Heading inward and upward

 You will see some beautiful beaches in Iriomote Island, but they do not generally have lifeguards or public facilities.
 Also, the beaches are not protected with nets, so jellyfish can pose a hazard in the summer months.

 Iriomote Island is best for exploring inland areas, hiking the trails to unspoiled waterfalls, kayaking through the mangroves, or taking a cruise up one of the island's rivers that thread through the jungle.

 Allow a full day for a rigorous hiking or kayaking tour and one or two hours for a river cruise.

 Island-crossing by buffalo cart

 Tiny Yubu Island is separated from the east coast of Iriomote Island by a shallow, sandy strait.
-You can ride across to the island in a cart pulled by a buffalo while the driver plays the sanshin (an Okinawan stringed instrument) and entertains you with traditional songs.
+You can ride across to the island in a cart pulled by a buffalo while the guide plays the sanshin (an Okinawan stringed instrument) and entertains you with traditional songs.